 Best Complete Internet Phone Service: Nextiva

-Nextiva comes in three different versions.
-Pricing for the service ranges from $35 to $55 per user, per month, of four or less.
-However, pricing can go as low as $20 per user, per month, if you bring more users.
+Nextiva comes in four different versions.
+Pricing for the service ranges from $21.95 to $65.95 per user, per month, for five to 19 users with a 36-month prepaid agreement.
+Volume discounts are available as you add more users.
 This is one of the more moderately priced options on the market.

 Nextiva Tiered Features